RRafiee/XHMM/README.md

 # XHMM
-call copy number variation (CNV) from next-generation sequencing data, where exome capture was used (or targeted sequencing, more generally).
+Call copy number variation (CNV) from next-generation sequencing data, where exome capture was used (or targeted sequencing, more generally).